Home » BCIS infrastructure forecast

 The full briefing is available to subscribers of BCIS CapX.

-Civil engineering costs are forecast to rise by 16% over the next five years to 4Q2029, with growth in labour costs the main driver, while civil engineering tender prices are predicted to increase by 22% over the same period, according to our latest forecast data.
+Civil engineering costs are forecast to rise by 16% over the next five years to 1Q2030, with growth in labour costs expected to be the main driver over the next two years, according to our latest data.

-New work infrastructure output declined by 9.3% in 2024 but is set to return to growth from this year.
-Output in the sector is forecast to rise by 17% over the next five years.
+New work infrastructure output declined by 9.3% in 2024 but is set to grow by 2.6% in 2025.
+Output in the sector is forecast to rise by 18% over the next five years.

 The full details of the forecast are available in BCIS CapX.